Audio-Injector/RaspberryPi.buildroot.external/README.md

 # Raspberry Pi buildroot system to make a smart USB sound card

 A smart USB sound card is a USB sound card which provides other functionality, such as networking over USB.
-You can also alter your buildroot configuration to enable WiFi and add various other software, such as DLNA, shairPlay, etc.
+You can also alter your buildroot configuration to enable WiFi and add various other software, such as DLNA, shairPlay, etc. A network enabled USB sound card.
+NOTE: Some of these features require your own DIY efforts, however out of the box it provides the USB sound card and USB network.

 # Hardware requirements